RobertMartinez/robertmartinez.github.io/_posts/2016-11-19-huaqiangbei-iphone-repair.md

 ---
 layout:     post
-title:      The Soul of Huaqiangbei - Cellphone repair
+title:      The Soul of Huaqiangbei - Cellphone Repair
 date:       2016-11-19
 summary:    A thankfully brief adventure in phone repair
 tags: